gauthamvr/AI-JobFinder-Indeed/README.md

 ## How It Works:

-1. The script opens Chrome, navigates to Indeed UK, and searches for jobs based on the keywords and pagination settings defined in `config.py`.
+1. The code opens Chrome, navigates to Indeed UK, and searches for the jobs you are looking for based on the keywords and pagination settings defined in `config.py`.
 2. Sorts the jobs by date, with the newest at the top.
-3. For each job detected, it uses ChatGPT to compare the job details with your profile (such as experience, education, etc.) as outlined in `config.py`, and determines if you're suitable for the job.
+3. For each job detected, it uses ChatGPT to compare the job description/requirement with your profile and preferences (such as experience, education, etc.) as outlined in `config.py`, and determines if you're suitable for the job.
-4. If the job is deemed suitable, the **profile** and **skills** sections in `template.docx` are modified to include relevant keywords, ensuring your resume passes through Applicant Tracking Systems (ATS).
+4. If the job is deemed suitable, the **profile** and **skills** sections in the resume template `template.docx` are modified to include relevant keywords, ensuring your resume passes through Applicant Tracking Systems (ATS).
 5. You can modify or replace `template.docx` with your own resume, but ensure that the placeholders for **profile** and **skills** match those defined in `config.py`.
 6. The modified resume is saved in the `resume` folder, named with the job title and job ID for later use.
 7. Processed job details are stored in two CSV files:
    - `latest_jobs.csv`: Contains details from the most recent job search.
    - `master_jobs.csv`: Tracks all jobs processed to date, preventing duplication and minimizing load on Indeed.
 8. The CSV files contain comprehensive job information, including job title, job ID, date, resume location, suitability, apply link, and more.
-9. Once pagination limits are reached, the script moves on to the next keyword from `config.py` and repeats the process.
+9. Once pagination limits are reached, the script moves on to searching for the next job using the keyword from `config.py` and repeats the process.
 10. You can manually review suitable jobs identified by ChatGPT and apply using the resumes in the `resume` folder.

 ## Installation 🔌